 Trust is an elixir to strong relationships.

-If right, it is like compound interest, and builds on itself.
+If right, it is like compound interest and builds on itself.
 Effort and intention when it comes to being physically or mentally there for the other person goes a long way, but positive action and change will go that much further.
-Transgressions eat away at trust and weight the relationship down.
+Transgressions eat away at trust and weigh the relationship down.

 This isn’t your grandfather’s “political climate”.

-My contention and observation is that Daters, at the outset of a relationship, are so happy to find a partner, that they rationalize away Highly flammable stuff, including most of the above.
+My contention and observation are that Daters, at the outset of a relationship, are so happy to find a partner, that they rationalize away Highly flammable stuff, including most of the above.

 I bought into the “Game, Set, Match” idea early on in my relationship, and that feeling helped me get through our challenges and disagreements.
 Without it, I’d be back online.
 With it, I am poised and excited for a positive, however imperfect, future.